 This is a 1-year follow-up study of patients with severe AS.
 We will compare symptomatic and asymptomatic patients with regards to the change in myocardial fibrosis with T1 mapping before and after AVR.
 T1 mapping will be performed at baseline and at 1-year follow-up.

-Professor Jordi Sanchez Dahl, Department of Cardiology, Odense University Hospital
+Jordi Sanchez Dahl, Professor, MD, PhD, Department of Cardiology, Odense University Hospital